 Through modification of our proprietary algorithm, we ranked countries and cities by number and types of innovations, with extra points given for selected outstanding initiatives, identified as the Champions.
 The COVID-19 Innovation Report, showcases the rankings of the best performing 40 countries and 100 cities, as well as selected innovations for each of those countries.

 At the country level, we see some similarities between the leaders of the COVID-19 Innovation rankings and our Global Ecosystem Rankings.
 The United States leads global COVID-19 innovation efforts, while Israel and Canada ranked 2nd and 3rd respectively (both beating their general rank by one spot).

-In the Top-10, we see important successes from Belgium, Switzerland, Estonia, Italy and Ireland, where local entrepreneurs have undergone an impressive mobilization in the face of the pandemic.
-Outside of Europe and North America – which dominated the Top-10, we see 5 countries from the Asia Pacific region in the Top-20 (Singapore, China, Taiwan, South Korea and Australia), as well as Kenya (23rd) and Brazil (30th) as the best placed African and Latin American countries, respectively.
+In the Top-10, we see important successes from Belgium, Switzerland, Singapore, Italy, Spain, and Luxembourg where local entrepreneurs have undergone an impressive mobilization in the face of the pandemic.
+Outside of Europe and North America – which dominated the Top-10, we see 4 countries from the Asia Pacific region in the Top-20 (Singapore, China, Taiwan, South Korea), as well as Kenya (28th) and Brazil 31st) as the best placed African and Latin American countries, respectively.

 There is an urgent need to invest in innovation ecosystems to carry them through this crisis – Pradeep Kakkatil (UNAIDS Director of Innovation)